NVIDIA/deepops/docs/roce-perf-k8s.md

    Additioanl tests are performed to compare the performance on multi-node baremetal servers and non-RoCE kubernetes pods.
 For multi-node baremetal server NCCL testing, we follow the documentations on those sites to install and compile NCCL and Open MPI:  https://github.com/NVIDIA/nccl and https://www.open-mpi.org/.
 For non-RoCE Kubernetes pods testing, we simiply deattached the SRIOV/RoCE interfaces from Kubernetes job file so NCCL will run over traditional IP sockets.
 We run multiple tests in each scenarios to eliminates the outliers and the results show SRIOV with RoCE in Kubernetes can delivery the same performance as in baremetal servers.

 NCCL Latency comparision (NCCL ring topology):

 ![alt text](https://github.com/yangatgithub/deepops/blob/roce_perf/docs/nccl_latency_ring.PNG "NCCL latency, ring")

 NCCL Bandwidth comparision (NCCL ring topology):

 ![alt text](https://github.com/yangatgithub/deepops/blob/roce_perf/docs/nccl_bandwidth_ring.PNG "NCCL bandwidth, ring")

-   > Note: The baremetal results are overlaping with Kubernetes SRIOV+RoCE because the number is almost identical.
+   > Note: The bare-metal results are overlaping with Kubernetes SRIOV+RoCE because the number is almost identical.

 ### Troubleshoot

-   NCCL tests ususally runs pretty fast and can finish in a few minutes once the job is launched and pod is running, but in case you run into any problem that you want to troubleshoot, for example, if the job launching pod stays in "running" state for extended period of time or shows "error" status, you can "describe" the pod or check the running log of the pod to get further information.
+   NCCL tests ususally runs pretty fast and can finish in a few minutes once the job is launched and pod is running, but in case you run into any problem that you want to troubleshoot, for example, if the job launching pod stays in "running" state for extended period of time or in "error" states, you can "describe" the pod or check the running log of the pod to get further information.
 Also it's helpful to enable NCCL debug information when you launch the job.

    ```sh